amiturgman/aCLI/design.md

 	});

-On the client side, when initializing the ACLI component, it is important to provide the `broadcastUrlGenerator` which is responsible to get a url and return an array of urls to be used for collecting results from all servers in the farm.
+On the client side, when initializing the ACLI component, it is important to provide the `broadcastUrlGenerator` which is responsible to get an ajax request options object and return an array of ajax request options objects to be used for collecting results from all servers in the farm.

 ### Advanced Commands